 #12 Check Electrical Cords

-Replace any that are brittle, cracked, or have damaged plugs.
-If you’re using extension cords, see if you can eliminate them — for example, by replacing that too-short lamp cord with one that’s longer.
+Replace any cords that are brittle or cracked, or have damaged plugs.
+If you’re using extension cords, see if you can eliminate them -- for example, by replacing that too-short lamp cord with one that’s longer.
 If you don’t feel up to rewiring the lamp yourself, drop it off at a repair shop as you head out to shop for your repair materials.
 It might not be ready by the end of the day.
 But, hey, one half-done repair that you can’t check off is no big deal, right?

 Related: Home Maintenance for People With Better Things to Do